sanjaysojan-dev/Digital-Signage-Scripts/README.md

 # Display Unit Setup-Scripts
-This repository will hold the necessary scripts to setup a Digital-Signage Script
+This repository will hold the necessary scripts to setup a Raspberry Pi into kiosk mode.